ninabarzh/broomstick/content/posts/frozen-north.md

 The archetype is ancient, and not metaphorical but embodied.
 From Egypt’s god-kings who ruled by divine right to China’s Mandate of Heaven, rulers have often claimed not just power, but eternity.
 But where the healthy King archetype yields to the next cycle, the Frozen King tries to stop time.

-In Russian folklore, **Koschei the Deathless** is the archetype incarnate: a skeletal sorcerer who cannot die because his soul is locked in a nested cage of symbols—needle, egg, duck, chest, tree.
+In Russian folklore, **Koschei the Deathless** is the archetype incarnate: a skeletal sorcerer who cannot die because his soul is locked in a nested cage of symbols, needle, egg, duck, chest, tree.
 He hoards life and power, but lives in dread and isolation.
 He is undead authority.

 In Arthurian legend, **The Fisher King** lies wounded, unable to heal or rule, his land mirroring his paralysis.
 The kingdom suffers because the King cannot rise.
 This is not myth as entertainment.
 It is diagnosis.